deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Soft Rains/5 - Examples/5.2 - Example Spells/Example Arcane Spells/Shield.md

 *Cost*: 1 Soul
 *Test*: Mind (Difficulty 1)

-The User covers a Target within range with a magical shield for Successes + 1 Rounds that provides them with 1 extra Shielding Power.
+The User covers a Target within range with a magical shield for Successes + 1 Rounds that provides them with 1 extra [[4.2.1 - Item Keywords|Shielding Power]].

 ___